 Chronic intermittent hypoxia (CIH) is responsible for the development of systemic hypertension (HTN) in patients with obstructive sleep apnea (OSA).
 OSA subjects frequently display a non-dipping pattern of blood pressure (BP) and resistant HTN [1,2].
 We previously reported in a rat model that the activation of the aryl hydrocarbon receptor (AHR)-Cyp1a1 pathway underlies CIH-HTN [3].
 The AhR is a ligand-activated transcription factor from the Per-Arnt-Sim (PAS) superfamily of proteins and the use of the AhR antagonist CH-223191 was found to decrease blood pressure [3].
-Herein we aim at investigating the AhR-HIF-1 α interplay in CIH conditions, besides the chronopharmacology of the antihypertensive efficacy of the AhR blocker CH-223191 and its effect in the transcriptome of the kidney.
+Herein we aim at investigating the AhR-HIF-1 $\alpha$ interplay in CIH conditions, besides the chronopharmacology of the antihypertensive efficacy of the AhR blocker CH-223191 and its effect in the transcriptome of the kidney.

 This study was approved by NMS's Ethics Committee and followed national and international regulations.
-Male wistar rats were subjected to CIH conditions (21% to 5% O_2 , 5.6 cycles/h, 10.5 h/day, in inactive period of Wistar rats) for 1, 7, 14, 21 and 35 days.
-To evaluate AhR-HIF-1 α interplay, VEGF and CYP1A1 protein expression in the renal cortex was assessed by Western Blot and the VEGF/CYP1A1 ratio was calculated.
+Male wistar rats were subjected to CIH conditions (21% to 5% O2, 5.6 cycles/h, 10.5 h/day, in inactive period of Wistar rats) for 1,7, 14, 21 and 35 days.
+To evaluate AhR-HIF-1α interplay, VEGF and CYP1A1 protein expression in the renal cortex was assessed by Western Blot and the VEGF/CYP1A1 ratio was calculated.
 Moreover, wistar rats were subjected to CIH for 21 days and then administered with the AhR blocker CH-223191 (5 mg/kg/day, gavage, in vegetable oil) for 14 days, concomitantly with CIH exposure.
 BP was measured by radiotelemetry, at 8 am (active phase) and at 6 pm (inactive phase) of the animals.
 Transcriptomic analysis using Next-Generation RNA-Seq and bioinformatics was performed in the kidney cortex of the animals (n=3 for each group).
 Differentially-expressed genes (DEGs) were assessed comparing CIH+CH vs. CIH+CV, using FDR-corrected p<0.05 as main criterion.
-Additionally, to investigate the circadian variation of AhR activation in the renal cortex of this animals was assessed by measuring CYP1A1 (hallmark of AhR activation) protein levels.
+Additionally, to investigate the circadian variation of AhR activation in the kidney in normoxia, a group of male rats was maintained in normoxic conditions.
+AhR activation in the renal cortex of this animals was assessed by measuring CYP1A1 (hallmark of AhR activation) protein levels.